samyachour/PoliticalDebateApp_Backend/README.md

         - if necessary, we can create (& merge) hotfix branches off of master
     - submit pull requests to develop & attach a reviewer & associated issue (to automate kanban board task management)
 - We use [test-driven-development](https://en.wikipedia.org/wiki/Test-driven_development) to ensure minimal code debt.
-- The intended user base is anyone who wants to solidify their arguments for a certain issue or explore the other side's perspective.

 ## Political debate app (backend)